 Death in adults is preceded by severe and progressive muscle weakness, dysphagia, undernutrition, aspiration pneumonia, or respiratory failure with superimposed pulmonary infection.

 Death in children with dermatomyositis may be a result of bowel vasculitis.

 Dermatomyositis and polymyositis have been linked to an increased cancer risk.
 Cancer, if present, generally determines the overall prognosis.

 Immunosuppressants (eg, methotrexate, azathioprine, mycophenolate mofetil, rituximab, tacrolimus)

 Physical activities should be modestly curtailed until the inflammation subsides.

-Serial measurements of creatinine kinase (CK) provide the best early guide of therapeutic effectiveness.
+Serial measurements of creatine kinase (CK) provide the best early guide of therapeutic effectiveness.
 However, in patients with widespread muscle atrophy, levels are occasionally normal despite chronic, active myositis.
 MRI findings of muscle edema or high CK levels generally differentiate a relapse of myositis from corticosteroid-induced myopathy.
-Aldolase is an alternative, being less specific for muscle injury than CK, but can be positive in patients with myositis and normal CK levels.
-Enzyme levels fall toward or reach normal in most patients in 6 to 12 weeks, followed by improved muscle strength.
-Once enzyme levels have returned to normal, prednisone can be gradually reduced.
-CK normalization usually precedes return of muscle strength.
+Aldolase is an alternative, being less specific for muscle injury than CK, but can occasionally be positive in patients with myositis and normal CK levels.
+As enzyme levels fall toward or reach normal in many patients in 6 to 12 weeks, followed later by improved muscle strength, the corticosteroid dose can be gradually decreased.
 If muscle enzyme levels rise again, the corticosteroid dose is usually increased while awaiting the full effect of other medications.